osisoft/Edge-Data-Store-Docs/content/configuration/storage-runtime-config.md

   - Local: "mm-dd-yyyy hh:mm:ss"

-When you activate logging, the content of an incoming OMF message, including the headers, is written to a file in the `Logs` directory.
-For an active application, this file can become quite large.
-As a result, debug information is stored to disk in another format than usual log messages.
-A single file is written to the usual logs directory for every incoming OMF type, container, and data message.
+When you activate logging, the content of an incoming OMF message, including the headers, is written to multiple files in the `Logs` directory.
+Those files are written to the `IngressDebugLogs` directory in the usual logs directory for every incoming OMF type, container, and data message.

 ### IngressDebugExpiration type